Construction and contract workers are the ones who make a building from an empty plot of land to a sprawling skyscraper.

-Hold harmless agreement is a contract commonly provided by the subcontractor to the contractor or builder designed to release one or both parties from legal claims.
-Most often, one party agrees not to sue the other party for any expenses, damages, or losses arising from a transaction or activity between the two parties.
+A hold harmless agreement is a contract commonly provided by the subcontractor to the contractor or builder to release one or both parties from legal claims.
+One party often agrees to not to litigate the other party for damages from a transaction between the two parties.

 Bid Bond Surety

-The bid bond assures and guarantees that should the bidder be successful, the bidder will execute the contract and provide the required surety bonds.
+The bid bond guarantees that if a bidder is successful, the bidder will execute the contract and deliver the needed surety bonds.

 How Much Does Construction Business Insurance Cost?

 Different types of construction work cause different degrees of risk to the construction business and the workers on-site.
-The variety of exposure to this risk is one factor that impacts the cost of the insurance for the construction business.
+Exposure to this risk is one factor that impacts the construction business’s insurance cost.

 Other factors include: